HypoMarkup/PeerPapers/docs/notes.md

 - If it is allowed it begs the question, how long before you are kicked
   - If the host leaves, it's annoying
 - No reason to allow reconnection, no progress can be lost

+# Message vs Broadcast

+- Messages are should be sent to one client
+- Broadcast are intended to be sent to all clients or more than one client